Rolls-Royce Phantom III

 727 V12 Phantom III chassis were constructed from 1936 to 1939, and approximately 650 have survived.
 Although chassis production ceased in 1939 (with one final chassis being built in 1940), cars were still being bodied and delivered in 1940 and 1941.
-The last car, though the rolling chassis was completed in 1941, was not delivered with a body to its owner until 1947.
+Though the rolling chassis was completed in 1941, the last car was not delivered with a body to its owner until 1947.
 The Phantom III was the last car that Henry Royce worked on – he died, aged 70, a year into the Phantom III's development.

+Background

+In 1934, with Rolls-Royce newly in control of W.O.
+Bentley’s firm and looking to leap forward in engine development, the company acquired 1934 Cadillac V-16 #5100024, and shipped it to England for study.
+Bentley himself spent more than 10,000 miles behind its wheel across Europe and came away impressed.
+His evaluation fed directly into the next wave of Rolls-Royce engine designs and development of Phantom III.

 Engineering

 The III is powered by an aluminium-alloy V12 engine of 447in³ (7.32L), having a bore of 3.25 inches (82.5 mm) and a stroke of 4.5 inches (114.3 mm).
 It is a pushrod engine with overhead valves operated by a single camshaft in the valley between the cylinder banks.
-Early cars had hydraulic tappets or, rather, a unique system of eccentric bushings in each individual rocker that was actuated by a small hydraulic piston; the eccentric bushing ensuring zero valve-lash at the rocker/valve interface.
+Early cars had hydraulic tappets or a unique system of eccentric bushings in each rocker that was actuated by a small hydraulic piston; the eccentric bushing ensured zero valve-lash at the rocker/valve interface.
 This system was changed to solid adjustable tappets in 1938.
 The Phantom III is unusual for its twin ignition systems, with two distributors, two coils and 24 spark plugs.
-Petrol is provided by a twin SU electric pump.
-Wire wheels are fitted as standard, but many cars carry Ace wheel discs which were fitted to improve cosmetics and to reduce the time taken to clean the wire wheels after use.
+A twin SU electric pump provides petrol.
+Wire wheels are fitted as standard, but many cars carry Ace wheel discs, which were fitted to improve cosmetics and to reduce the time taken to clean the wire wheels after use.

-The car features on-board jacking and a one-shot chassis lubrication system, operated by a lever inside the driver's compartment.
+The car features onboard jacking and a one-shot chassis lubrication system, operated by a lever inside the driver's compartment.
 Independent front suspension by a coil spring-based system is complemented by a carryover semi-elliptical spring unit in the rear.
 The car has a 4-speed manual transmission with synchromesh on gears 2, 3 and 4.
 An overdrive gearbox was added in 1938, the ratio change being contained in the gearbox rather than in a separate unit.
 The car has 4-wheel servo-assisted brakes applied by cable (using a servo made under licence from Hispano-Suiza).
 The radiator shell is of Staybrite steel.

 The sheer bulk of the car is reflected in its performance figures.
 An example tested in 1938 by The English Autocar magazine returned a top speed of 87½ mph (140 km/h) and a 0 - 60 mph (0 – 96 km/h) time of 16.8 seconds.
 The overall fuel consumption quoted from that road test was 28 L/100 km.